softlayer/jumpgate/learn-more.md

 When contributing to a driver, your changes should not break any currently passing Tempest tests.
 If you introduce new functionality, please update the Tempest test whitelist to test the new functionality.

+##  Versioning

+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, we use the [Semantic Versioning](http://semver.org) guidelines.

+This means that releases will be pegged with and follow the `<major>.<minor>.<patch>` format.
+It also means releases will follow these guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

 # Developer Guide

 We treat our docs like we treat our code.
 And like our code, we invite everyone to join in.